-Any complaint or issue regarding Title IX (sexual harassment) may be addressed by contacting Dr. Debbie Norris, Title IX Officer, at dnorris@mc.edu.

-No student filing complaints or concerns will be retaliated against.
-See Mississippi College Policies 1.09 (Retaliation Policy) and 1.18 (Whistleblower Policy).
+Any complaint or issue regarding Title IX (sexual harassment) may be addressed by contacting Dr. Kristena Gaylor, Title IX Coordinator, at kgaylor@mc.edu.
+No student filing or reporting complaints or concerns will be retaliated against.
+See Mississippi College Policies 1.09 (Retaliation Policy) and 1.18 (Whistleblower Policy)